HenryWJL/remote_control_mobile/README.md

-# The Remote Control of Spark-H Robot
+# Remote Control of Spark-H Robot

 This is the Python implementation of Spark-H robot's remote control.